fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

 #### Parameters

-A function can accept zero, one or many parameters.
+A function can accept zero, one, or many parameters.

 ```fuse
 fn sum(a: number, b: number) -> (number) => a + b